swiftlang/swift-foundation/Evolution.md

 # Foundation Evolution Process

-All new public types, functions, and other API must go through an API review process.
+All new public types, functions, and other APIs must go through an API review process.
 Foundation uses an API process inspired by the [Swift Evolution review process](https://github.com/apple/swift-evolution/blob/main/process.md).

 A group of core contributors and stakeholders form the _Foundation Workgroup_, which runs reviews for community API proposals and makes decisions about which to accept.